 The Amount You Owe

 Another key factor impacting your credit score will be the amount you owe.
 This is called your credit usage.
-It is the second most important thing credit score modeling generally weighs when assigning your own credit scores.
+It is the second most important thing credit score modeling generally weighs when assigning your credit scores.
 The credit bureaus look at several things here.

 - How much do you owe?
 This is the amount of money you owe on credit accounts you have.
 It will be on your credit report.